SamsungLabs/td3d/README.md

 ## Top-Down Beats Bottom-Up in 3D Instance Segmentation

 **News**:
  * :fire: February 6, 2023.
-We achived SOTA results on S3DIS validation subset (mAP@50) and ScanNet test subset (mAP@25).
+We achieved SOTA results on the S3DIS validation subset (mAP@50) and ScanNet test subset (mAP@25).
- * :fire: February, 2023.
-Source code has been published.
+ * :fire: February 2023.
+The source code has been published.

 This repository contains an implementation of TD3D, a 3D instance segmentation method introduced in our paper: